 There can be more spills and splatters to clean as well and disposing of the oil can be a hassle.
 Never dispose of oil down a drain.

 For an air fryer you can typically put the air fry basket in the dishwasher for easy clean up.
 And without the need for oil it's much easier to clean.
 They also come with a non-stick surface which makes cleanup a breeze.
+Look for non-teflon air fryers, which use a ceramic or metal basket instead of the traditional teflon-coated baskets.

 Ease of Use